 - An executable that exports various types of data in a JSON format expected by the agent

-- One or more YAML-format config files (for example, the Apache integration configuration)
+- One or more YAML-format config files (for example, the Apache integration configuration).
+(We recommend linting YAML config files before use to avoid formatting issues.)

 With standard on-host integration installations, the configuration is located in the infrastructure agent's directory.
 The agent determines this config location by a setting in its own configuration file.